Techyishu/nsvmguljarpur/README.md

-# Anupam Shiksha Niketan - School Website
+# Nirakar Jyoti Vidya Mandir Gullarpur - School Website

 ## Project Overview

-This is the official website for Anupam Shiksha Niketan Sr. Sec.
-School, built with modern web technologies.
+This is the official website for Nirakar Jyoti Vidya Mandir Gullarpur, built with modern web technologies.

 ## How can I edit this code?